Mortgage Matchup Center: Concerts and other events

 Ariana Grande performed at the arena on April 6, 2015, as part of the Honeymoon Tour.
 She kicked off her Dangerous Woman Tour at the arena on February 3, 2017.
-She later brought her Sweetener World Tour to the arena on May 14, 2019.
+She later brought her Sweetener World Tour to the arena on May 14 and December 12, 2019.

 Fleetwood Mac performed at the arena on November 28, 2018, during their An Evening with Fleetwood Mac tour.
 It took place in the hometown of their lead singer Stevie Nicks.

-Earlier that month, Twenty One Pilots performed at the arena for a second time as part of The Bandito Tour.
+Earlier that month, on November 9, 2018, Twenty One Pilots performed at the arena for a second time as part of The Bandito Tour.
 They returned to the arena for The Icy Tour on September 16, 2022, and then came back for The Clancy World Tour on August 30, 2024.

 On August 30, 2021, Guns N' Roses held a show as a part of their 2020 Tour.

 On October 17, 2021, J.Cole performed at the arena for the Off-Season Tour.

 On February 8, 2022, Tyler, the Creator performed at the arena for his first show on the Call Me If You Get Lost Tour.

 On February 19, 2022, Andrea Bocelli performed at the arena for his United States Tour.

 On March 1, 2022, doo-wop band Twin Temple, Danish metal band Volbeat, and Swedish rock band Ghost performed at the arena on the final leg of their US Tour.

 On March 20, 2022, Dua Lipa performed a sold-out show as part of her Future Nostalgia Tour, with Megan Thee Stallion and Caroline Polachek as her opening acts.

 On September 10, 2022, Kendrick Lamar performed at the arena for the Big Steppers Tour with Baby Keem and Tanna Leone as opening acts on the show.

 On September 21, 2022, Michael Bublé performed at the arena for his Higher Tour.

 On December 4, 2022, Trans-Siberian Orchestra performed two shows at the arena for their 2022 Winter Tour.

 The Footprint Center acted as the venue for Opening Night activities for Super Bowl LVII on February 6, 2023.

 On November 8, 2023, Doja Cat brought her The Scarlet Tour to the arena, with Doechii as the opening act.
+She will perform at the arena again on October 29, 2026 for the Tour Ma Vie World Tour.

 On February 24, 2024, Olivia Rodrigo performed at the arena as part of her Guts World Tour with Chappell Roan as the opening act.

 On March 10, 2024, Kanye West and Ty Dolla Sign performed at the arena as a listening party for their collaborative album Vultures 1.

 On March 13, 2024, Nicki Minaj performed at the arena for her Pink Friday 2 Tour.